NCERT Solutions for Class 12 Chemistry Chapter 7 The P Block Elements

 (c)XeO3 is isoelectric and isostructural to BrO3–.
 It has a pyramidal structure.

 Q40.
-Give some uses of argon and neon gases.
+List the uses of neon and argon gases.

 Ans: Uses of Argon gas: